MedAhmedDriss/SQL-Portfolio/README.md

   ORDER BY b.id;
 ```

-3/ Query information about each book’s author and translator (i.e., their last names).
+#### Task 3/ Query information about each book’s author and translator (i.e., their last names).
 We also want to keep the basic information about each book (i.e., id, title, and type).
 ```sql
   SELECT b.id, b.title, b.type, a.last_name AS author,
   t.last_name AS translator